 -Other facts and figures click here - http://www.alz.org/facts/

 The stats behind this disease are shocking.
 That’s why I’ve done my best over the last few years to raise funds, awareness, educate and advocate.
-We went to Washington DC the first week of April and met with our representatives from Congress to ask for more research dollars to fund this disease.
+We are heading to Washington DC June 17-19 to meet with our representatives from Congress to ask for more research dollars to fund this disease.

 1) More research funding